 Participants

-One hundred University of Southern Mississippi undergraduates completed the study in exchange for partial course credit.
+One hundred University of Southern Mississippi undergraduates participated in exchange for partial course credit.
 Data from 9 participants were removed due to excessive error rates in either the pure or switch blocks (i.e., mean error rates within a block that were greater than 3 standard deviations above the mean), which suggested that participants did not correctly follow task instructions.
 Additionally, data for two participants were removed due to an experimenter programming error.
 A sensitivity analysis conducted with G*Power (Faul, Erdfelder, Lang, & Buchner, 2007) indicated that our final sample of 89 participants had adequate power (.80) to detect small-or-larger main effects (Cohen’s d ≥ 0.20; α = .05).
 All participants were native English speakers who reported normal or corrected-to-normal vision.

 Materials